camel-tooling/vscode-camel-extension-pack/README.md

 * [OpenShift Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector).
 It provides a large set of tooling to interact with an OpenShift instance.
 * [XML Language Support](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
 It provides tooling for XML files.
 * [AtlasMap Data Transformation editor](https://marketplace.visualstudio.com/items?itemName=redhat.atlasmap-viewer).
 It provides a graphical editor for Data Transformation based on the camel-atlasmap component.
-* [Didact tutorial](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-didact).
-It allows to have step by step tutorial integrated in VS Code.